irm1005-itec1005-fall-2023/template-exercise-05/README.md

 ## TLDR

+1. Let's build a search page
+2. There are two seperate steps to this exercise.
+The first step is a practice to layout a page using flexbox.
+The second step is to build the actual search page.
-1. There are six seperate style sheets that you are updating to build the six required pages (`style-01.css` `style-02.css` ... `style-06.css`).
+3. You will be updating two seperate style sheets to build the two required pages (`style-01.css` and `style-02.css`).
-2. Do not modify any `HTML` for the first five steps.
-You can modify the `HTML` for the sixth and final step - but it will work without any modifications.
-You are allowed to change the `HTML` to experiment like add a different logo, change the contents of the links, etc.
+2. Do not modify any `HTML` for this tutorial exercise.
 3. Modify your css files, and commit the changes back to your repo.
 2. Turn on GitHub Pages.
-3. Submit a comment in the [Tutorial 04 - Show and Tell discussion board](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/7) and share a link to your `Step 06` Navigation Bar live web page.
+3. Submit a comment in the [Tutorial 05 - Show and Tell discussion](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/9) and share a link to your Search Page live web page.

 ## Description

-The goal of this tutorial is for students to gain experience using `Flexbox`, a `CSS` tool that helps us layout elements on our pages.
+The goal of this tutorial is for students to gain even more experience using `Flexbox`, a `CSS` tool that helps us layout elements on our pages.

 ## Table of contents